pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingcommon/hooks/18-setup-sequence.sh.md

 # Ping Identity DevOps `pingcommon` Hook - `18-setup-sequence.sh`
  This hook may be used to set the server if there is a setup procedure
- >Note: The PingData (i.e. Directory, DataSync, DataGovernance, DirectoryProxy) products will all provide this
+ >Note: The PingData (i.e. Directory, DataSync, PingAuthorize, DirectoryProxy) products will all provide this

 ---